tstoegi/MicroWakeupper/README.md

 **Why did I make it?**

 The MicroWakeupper will run your projects on battery for years.
 Your ESP/Wemos will only wakeup or turn on (and consume current) if the connected switch, button or PIR sensor was toggled/triggered.
-During the rest of the time the ESP is in deep sleep mode or (optionally - J2 cut) completely off.
+During the rest of the time the ESP is in deep sleep mode or (optionally - J1 cut for completely off).

 **Current consumption**